stacs-srg/valipop/README.md

 # Installing dependencies, compiling, and packaging into JARs
 mvn clean package -Dmaven.test.skip -Dmaven.repo.local=repository

-# The build should be in `target/`, including the runnable JARs
+# The build should be created in `target/`, including the runnable JARs
 ```